cash-flow

 Current assets minus current liabilities.

 Working capital measures the short-term financial resources available to fund daily operations.
-Positive working capital means the business has enough liquid assets to cover near-term obligations; negative working capital signals potential trouble paying bills.
-Seasonal businesses often experience working capital fluctuations that require planning.
+Positive working capital means the business has enough liquid assets to cover near-term obligations; negative working capital signals potential trouble paying bills (though large retailers like Walmart and Costco intentionally run negative working capital because customers pay on the spot while suppliers wait 30–60 days).
+Seasonal businesses often experience working capital swings that require planning — a Christmas-driven retailer may need a working capital line of credit to bridge the gap between summer inventory builds and December collections.
+Operating working capital excludes cash, short-term debt, and short-term investments to isolate the operating cycle: AR + Inventory − AP.

 Formula